Versent/saml2aws/README.md

 The process goes something like this:

 * Prompt user for credentials
-* Log in to ADFS using form based authentication
+* Log in to Identity Provider using form based authentication
 * Build a SAML assertion containing AWS roles
 * Exchange the role and SAML assertion with [AWS STS service](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) to get a temporary set of credentials
 * Save these creds to an aws profile named "saml"

 # Requirements

+* Identity Provider
   * ADFS 3.x
+  * PingFederate + PingId
 * AWS SAML Provider configured

 # Usage